iabhishekkt/PingPong-Smasher/README.md

-# 🏓 Ping Pong Arcade (C++ with Raylib)
+# 🏓 Ping Pong Smasher (C++ with Raylib)

-Welcome to **Ping Pong Arcade** – a classic Pong-inspired game created using Raylib Library!
+Welcome to **Ping Pong Smasher** – a classic Pong-inspired game created using Raylib Library!
 This is a beginner C++ project aimed at learning how to build real-time games with graphics, input handling, object-oriented programming, and simple AI.

 ---